wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_ibft_getSignerMetrics.md

 ---
-title: eth:ibft_getSignerMetrics \[POST\] {disallowed}
+title: ibft_getSignerMetrics  {disallowed} - Ethereum
-description: Provides validator metrics for the specified range
+description: Example code for the ibft_getSignerMetrics  {disallowed} json-rpc method. Сomplete guide on how to use ibft_getSignerMetrics  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters